sassoftware/gotagger/README.md

 for the latest semantic version.
 This becomes the "base" version.
-Then `gotagger` examines all of the commit messages between the current commit and that tag, to determine if the most significant change was a feature, bug fix,
+Then `gotagger` examines all of the commit messages between the current commit and the latest tag, to determine if the most significant change was a feature, bug fix,